Table of Contents

-You’ve heard about physician loans and now you’ve decided to get one.
+You’ve heard about physician loans, and now you’ve decided to get one.
 Now what?
 We’ll walk you through every step of the buying process so you know what to expect and you can feel less anxious and more excited about getting your physician home loan!

 Find a Mortgage Loan Officer

 You can work with a direct lender like Physician Bank to avoid the hassle of third-party lenders.
-You will have your own designated physician home loan officer and access to your own Private Banker that will work with you from your loan application to closing and beyond.
+You will have your own designated physician home loan officer and access to your own Private Banker who will work with you from your loan application to closing and beyond.

 Understand your Credit